Comprehensive Auto Insurance or Liability-Only Auto Insurance: Which Coverage Is Best?

 Use Your Car's Value To Determine if you need full coverage auto insurance

 Generally, if you own a vehicle that is worth a lot of money, you should have full coverage auto insurance, also known as comprehensive or collision coverage.
 Full coverage auto insurance includes liability coverage.
 If your vehicle isn't worth much, you might consider liability coverage only.
+If you have an auto loan, you need insurance to keep your loan and car.

 Must Maintain state minimum auto insurance coverage